 The protection of classified and sensitive information is vital to our national security.
 As such, our staff is highly qualified, trained, and experienced in information security and sensitive information policy, procedures, and solutions to concerns.

-We develop and conduct surveillance and oversight programs designed to assess the protection of classified information, matter, and parts, as well as sensitive information, and make recommendations for correcting identified shortcomings.
+We develop and conduct surveillance and oversight programs designed to assess the protection of classified information, matter, and parts, critical assets, as well as sensitive information, and make recommendations for correcting identified shortcomings.
 These reviews successfully identify the use of engineered technological measures that provide more assurance and permanent cost-effective solutions to information security and sensitive information concerns.
 They also help ensure that our customers’ information policies and procedures are current, all encompassing, and in place for the protection of classified and sensitive information.

 GEM also has the capabilities and experience to provide operations security guidance and support in identifying actual or potential vulnerabilities associated with classified and sensitive unclassified information that could be exploited by adversarial intelligence agencies.

 GEM’s staff of experts are highly trained and certified capable of performing various technical security functions.
 We have extensive experience in the maintenance of communications security systems and accounts, protected distribution systems, TEMPEST measures, and technical security countermeasures programs.

 Through conducting vulnerability assessments and oversight reviews (audits, inspections, self-assessments), we have developed extensive experience in the management, strategic planning, and training of protective forces.
 GEM’s expertise in the protective force discipline includes compliance- and performance-based assessments of management, fitness, training, facilities, and overall protective force effectiveness.
-Our staff represents over 100 years of experience in assessing the protection of critical assets, such as protective force training, planning, equipment, and response, consistent with post and response plans, vulnerability analyses, performance testing, and site safeguards and security plans.
+Our staff represents over 100 years of experience in assessing the protection of critical assets, such as protective force training, planning, equipment, and response, consistent with post and response plans, vulnerability analyses and reports, performance testing, and site safeguards and security plans.

-Protective force response against the theft of special nuclear material and weapons, creation of improvised nuclear devices, potential malevolent acts associated with the disruption of mission critical facilities/assets, and sabotage that could affect the health and safety of the public, work force, and environment
+GEM also provides protective force response against the theft of special nuclear material and weapons, creation of improvised nuclear devices, potential malevolent acts associated with the disruption of mission critical facilities/assets, and sabotage that could affect the health and safety of the public, work force, and environment.